SSL Security Protection Tips

 12. Remove the print URL feature from your browser

-To stop the browser from printing the admin URL on the invoice follow these steps:.
+To stop the browser from printing the admin URL (which discloses your Admin foldername) on the invoice follow these steps:.

 - Microsoft Internet Explorer